Quantum mechanical virial theorem in systems with translational and rotational symmetry: Discussion

 Another approach to quantum mechanical virial theorem is based on scale transformation properties of the Hamiltonian.
-In this approach the fact that operator $G$ is a generator of dilations is introduced.
-Dilations are scaling transformations given by operators

-which form a continuous one-parameter unitary group, called the dilation group.
-Generator of the dilation group, operator $G$, is given for a system of $N$ particles in Eq. (\ref {eq:opGh}).
-The commutator (\ref {eq:Gcomm_an_fp}) of operator $G$ with an analytic function $f(\mathbf p)$, $\mathbf p$ denoting the set of $N$ momentum operators $(\mathbf {p}_{1}, \dots, \mathbf {p}_{N})$, was used in the proof of the theorem in Section \ref {sec:theorem}.
-It is derived here using canonical commutation relations.
+This approach uses the fact that operator $G$ is a generator of dilations, transformations which can be described as scalings of the position operators and inverse scalings of the momentum operators.
+Reference \cite{1} provides detailed explanations and derivations of the results that are possible by utilizing this approach to virial theorem.
+Some of the results taken from reference \cite{1} are now used here to clarify the main result of Sect. \ref {sec:theorem}.